MapColonies/planet-dumper/README.md

 - `OBJECT_STORAGE_USE_SSL` - Whether or not to use SSL, defaults to false
 - `OBJECT_STORAGE_VERIFY_ROOT_CERT` - Whether or not to verify SSL root certificate, defaults to false
 - `DUMP_SERVER_VERIFY_ROOT_CERT` - Whether or not to verify SSL root certificate, defaults to false
+- `DUMP_ACL` - The Access-Control-List for the uploaded dump in the object storage, defaults to `public-read`. [read more](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl)

 Required if `UPLOAD_TO_OBJECT_STORAGE` is true: